Logo Futurismo

 David Rodrigues | Poça do Simão Dias in the island of São Jorge is definitely one of the best beaches in the Azores

-Otherworldly is what better described Poça do Simão Dias.
+Otherworldly is what better describes Poça do Simão Dias.
 It is undoubtedly one of the most beautiful natural pools you will ever see.
-The contrast of the huge dark basalt stone walls with the blue water creates this peculiar atmosphere only found there.
+The contrast of the vast dark basalt stone walls with the blue water creates a peculiar atmosphere, unique to this place.
 Don’t forget a mask and snorkel to explore the unique underwater landscapes of this natural gem.
-Please note that this pool is not watched by lifeguards.
+Please note that lifeguards do not watch this pool.

 Flores is such a wild island filled with untouched nature.
 While there is no sandy beach, you can find several pools and rocky beaches.